bytefish/WideWorldImporters/README.md

 We are building a Backend, that scaffolds the WWI database and exposes the data with Microsoft ASP.NET Core OData 8.
 We will learn how to extend Microsoft ASP.NET Core OData 8 for spatial types, see how to generate the OData endpoints using T4 Text Templates and provide OpenAPI 3.0 documents for Frontend code generation goodies.

+## Repository Structure ##

+The Repository contains the ASP.NET Core Backend and various Frontends.

+The Repository Structure is:

+* `Backend`
+    * Contains the Backend Solution, that you can start with your .NET Runtime.
+* `Frontend`
+    * `Angular`
+        * Contains the Angular 15 Frontend, that uses Clarity Design for its Components.
+    * `Blazor`
+        * Contains the Blazor WASM Frontend, that uses Fluent UI Blazor for its Components.
+    * `WPF`
+        * Contains a WPF application, that shows how to display and edit data in a `DataGrid`.

+## Related Articles ##

+[An ASP.NET Core OData Example using the Wide WorldImporters database and Entity Framework Core]: https://www.bytefish.de/blog/aspnet_core_odata_example.html
+[Building an Angular Frontend for an ASP.NET Core OData Application]: https://www.bytefish.de/blog/aspnet_core_odata_frontend.html
+[Extending a Fluent UI Blazor DataGrid for Filtering and Sorting with OData]: https://www.bytefish.de/blog/blazor_fluentui_and_odata.html

+Various articles have been written explaining the implementation and the ideas behind.
+You can find the articles on my website for the various components:

+* ASP.NET Core Backend
+    * [An ASP.NET Core OData Example using the Wide WorldImporters database and Entity Framework Core]
+* Angular Frontend
+    * [Building an Angular Frontend for an ASP.NET Core OData Application]
+* Blazor Frontend
+    * [Extending a Fluent UI Blazor DataGrid for Filtering and Sorting with OData]